geo-python/site/source/lessons/L5/pandas-overview.rst

 Combines functionalities from many Python modules
 -------------------------------------------------

-Pandas takes advantage of `numpy <http://www.numpy.org/>`__ -module which runs under the hood and is mostly written in C, which makes it fast and powerful library that can handle efficiently even large datasets.
+Pandas takes advantage of the `numpy <http://www.numpy.org/>`__ -module which runs under the hood and is mostly written in C, which makes it a fast and powerful library that can handle efficiently even large datasets.
 Pandas offers easier and more intuitive syntax to do data analysis and manipulation using either `numpy` functionalities in the background or dedicated functionalities written explicitly for Pandas.
 However, Pandas is much more than easier-to-use `numpy` as it also combines many functionalities from other Python